INDIANAPOLIS 317-566-9600

 “It’s cancer.”

 This two-word sentence strikes fear into anyone who is on the receiving end of a healthcare provider’s pronouncement.
-In fact, in 2023, nearly two million new cases of cancer are expected to be diagnosed and more than 600,000 lives will succumb to cancer according to the American Cancer Society.
+In fact, in 2023, nearly two million new cases of cancer are expected to be diagnosed, and more than 600,000 lives will succumb to cancer, according to the American Cancer Society.
 A cancer diagnosis is the last thing any patient wants to hear after extensive testing and likely weeks of waiting.

 How Does Cancer Misdiagnosis Happen?

-• The original prognosis was misdiagnosed cancer symptoms;
+- The original prognosis misdiagnosed cancer symptoms;

-• An error occurred during the collection of the tissue sample, at the lab, or cancer screening mistakes with the results; or
+- An error occurred during the collection of the tissue sample, at the lab, or cancer screening mistakes with the results; or

-• It could be that the original prescribed course of treatment was ineffective due to the misdiagnosis.
+- The original prescribed course of treatment was ineffective due to the misdiagnosis.

 What Happens After the Diagnosis?